Minds/mobile-native/e2e/README.md

 4. Set the proper values in .env at the root of the project

+5. You can run the test by running the command `yarn e2e:android:local --spec e2e/features/Login.feature` or similar

 ## Getting the App

 Certainly, here's an updated paragraph within the documentation explaining why WebDriverIO requires the `.apk` (Android) and `.app` (iOS) files to run tests: